 That didn’t explain much.
 This was supposed to help keep me safe somehow?
 It seemed like it was more of a fashion statement.

-“Alright…” I said, only mildly complaining, and wishing it was one of the cool looking ones I was just examining.
+“All right…” I said, only mildly complaining, and wishing it was one of the cool looking ones I had just examined.

-She went back to working again and I watched her for a while until I fell asleep.
-I woke up and Tammy was still working, but this time it was on the shuttle.
-She looked like a mechanic in her jumpsuit, with her goggles on and hair up, welding a panel to the ship.
+She went back to work.
+I watched her for a while until I fell asleep.
+When I woke up Tammy was still working, but this time it was on the shuttle.
+She looked like a mechanic in her jumpsuit, her goggles on and her hair up, welding a panel to the ship.